-Generally, the law imposes a maximum limit on the amount of contributions that may be made to your account and any other amounts allocated to any of your accounts during the Plan Year, excluding earnings.
-Beginning in 2021, this total cannot exceed the lesser of \$58,000 or 100% of your annual compensation.
-After 2021, the dollar limit may increase for cost-of-living adjustments.
+Generally, the law imposes a maximum limit on the amount of contributions (excluding "catch-up contributions") that may be made to your account and any other amounts allocated to any of your accounts during the Plan Year, excluding earnings.
+Beginning in 2023, this total cannot exceed the lesser of \$66,000 or 100% of your annual compensation.
+After 2023, the dollar limit may increase for cost-of-living adjustments.